IBM-Cloud/vpc-tutorials/vpc-cockroachdb-mzr/readme.md

-## Objectives
-Blog post showing how to run CockroachDB in a VPC, on VSI with block storage and "bring your own encryption" key stored in Key Protect

-Highlighting:

-- Use of block storage for data application
-- Encryption of data and application
-- Use of cloud-init https://cloud.ibm.com/docs/vsi-is?topic=virtual-servers-is-user-data#user-data for the software installation?

 ## Deploying CockroachDB in a Multi-Zoned Environment with Encrypted Block Storage

 Deploying a database for a web application with high availability, i.e. always online and security is considered by some to be a nontrivial activity, and one that a developer will almost always delegate to an administrator.
 But it is not as time-consuming as one might think (once you understand all the components that are needed) and with the availability of virtual private cloud (VPC) and the various services it provides, i.e. load balancer as a service (LBaaS), block storage with encryption, security groups and more, a developer can quickly deploy a production like infrastructure, i.e. minus the CPU, RAM and/or storage to support a reduced workload.